CopernicaMarketingSoftware/Documentation/MarketingSuite/feature-parity.md

 # Feature parity

-Our old software (Publisher) and our new software (MarketingSuite) differ in available features.
+Our old software (Publisher) and our new software (MarketingSuite) differs in available features.
 Eventually all features from old software will be revised and incorporated into new software.